Aquafortis/woo-align-buttons/README.txt

 == Installation ==

-* Upload `wooalign.zip` through the 'Plugins' menu in WordPress
+* Upload `woo-align-buttons.zip` through the 'Plugins' menu in WordPress
-* Or upload unzipped `wooalign` folder to the `/wp-content/plugins/` directory
+* Or upload unzipped `woo-align-buttons` folder to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==